 Place a Premium on Free Choice.

-Fight against policies and social programs that force limited options upon many.
-Whether polices are forcing growers to place meaningless labels on food, or defining the preventive measures individuals must take to reduce disease, such policies always favor those industries most able to lobby legislatures and pay lawyers.
+Fight against policies and social programs that restrict options for many.
+Whether policies are forcing growers to place meaningless labels on food, or defining the preventive measures individuals must take to reduce disease, such policies almost always favor those industries most able to lobby legislatures and pay lawyers.
 This burdens the remaining majority of individuals with the cost of implementation, while leaving most consumers blind to the fine print in the bills.
 It is much better to protect the public through awareness and distribution of information that relies on individuals to make free and rational choices.

 Gain Control of Your Health, Your Time, and Your Money.